How to Cancel Your Car Insurance (2024)

 • What’s the best way to cancel car insurance?

 The “best” way to cancel your car insurance depends on your current insurer’s cancellation guidelines.
 You can cancel your policy through your agent, over the phone, or through any other official channel that the insurer allows.
-Assess any fees that may apply for early policy termination, and have a new plan in place to ensure you don’t let your auto coverage lapse.
+Assess any fees that may apply for early policy termination, and have a new policy in place to ensure you don’t let your auto coverage lapse.

 • How do you cancel your car insurance online?